How to Deal with Stress God’s Way

 Your eyes widen (or maybe you close them!) and you grip the saddle tighter.

-I’ve written an ebook with this story and more about how we can learn How to Manage Stress: God’s Prescription for Turning Stress into Rest.
+I’ve written a book with this story and more about how we can learn How to Manage Stress: God’s Prescription for Turning Stress into Rest.
 God has a plan to help us through our long term stress, if we will listen and obey.

 The stress I felt on the mule that day high up in the mountains of Ethiopia was a short-term stress – one that is handled best by a quick cry heavenward!